Answers to some common questions.

 What is the process for hiring a new employee?

 Please have new employees complete the new hire paperwork online on or before their first day of work.
 The online paperwork will be routed to your Payroll Specialist.
-Employers can prepare the paperwork, with the employee’s name and email and the work site manager’s name and email in the Employer Resource Center.
+When preparing the paperwork, you will only need the employee’s name and email, and the work site manager’s name and email.